google/WebFundamentals/src/content/en/updates/2018/11/web-audio-autoplay.md

 Source nodes commonly represent individual audio snippets that games play, for example: the sound that is played when a player collects a coin or the background music that plays in the current stage.
 Game developers are very likely to be calling the start() function on source nodes whenever any of these sounds are necessary for the game.

-Once we recognised this common pattern in web games we decided to adjust our implementation to the following:
+Once we recognized this common pattern in web games we decided to adjust our implementation to the following:

 <i>An AudioContext will be resumed automatically when two conditions are met: